Revenue Management

 When the fee pays for itself

 Take your current annual gross revenue.
-Apply a conservative 15 to 20% ADR improvement, which is the median we see on Pacer-managed portfolios.
+Apply a 10 to 25% first-year RevPAR lift, the range portfolios see when they move onto managed strategy.
+Use the bottom of the range to stay conservative.
 Subtract the management fee.
 Compare to your current baseline.

 Example: 40-unit portfolio, $175 ADR, 65% occupancy.
 Current annual gross: $1.66M.
 Apply Pacer’s typical first-year ADR improvement: meaningful incremental revenue at a fraction of the fee.
 Even modest fees against a 6-figure annual gain pay for the engagement many times over.
 Pacer’s pricing is built so the math works at any portfolio size in our serviceable range.